opencog/learn/learn-lang-diary/Reading-List.md

   can be thought of as evolving on the hyperbolic upper half-plane, with time along the y-axis.
 Doesn't this analogy extend to this case as well?
 Making this analogy would be oodles of fun.

+  The craziest thought of all: what's it look like for the spin structure?

 * Formal Algorithms for Transformers
   Mary Phuong, Marcus Hutter